Major League Baseball American League All-Stars of The 80s

 Choosing the three best outfielders of the 80s was a tough chore.
-Actually, one can make a good case for any of the 3 runners-up I have listed.
+One can make a good case for any of the 3 runners-up I have listed.

-I really only remember Rickie Henderson playing with the Oakland Athletics during the 1980s.
+I only remember Rickie Henderson playing with the Oakland Athletics during the 1980s.
 Actually, "The Man of Steel" played with 9 teams in a career from 1970-2003.
-He is known as the greatest lead off hitter and base runner.
-As a a member of the Hall of Fame and 10 time all-star, Henderson was a career .279 hitter with 3,055 hits and 297 home runs.
+He is known as the greatest leadoff hitter and baserunner.
+As a member of the Hall of Fame and 10-time all-star, Henderson was a career .279 hitter with 3,055 hits and 297 home runs.
 Most importantly, he finished with 1,406 stolen bases, stealing 130 bases in 1982.
-Every pitcher feared seeing him on first base.
+Every pitcher feared to see him on first base.

-"Mr. October" started out with Oakland in 1967, but by the 80s he was playing with the Yankees in a career which would run until 1987.
-Although Jackson was only a .262 career hitter, he was a feared power hitter who could be counted on to win play off games with his bat in October.
-During his career Reggie hit 563 home runs and drove in 1,702 runs.
-He was a 14 time all-star and is in the Hall of Fame.
+"Mr. October" started with Oakland in 1967, but by the 80s he was playing with the Yankees in a career that would run until 1987.
+Although Jackson was only a .262 career hitter, he was a feared power hitter who could be counted on to win playoff games with his bat in October.
+During his career, Reggie hit 563 home runs and drove in 1,702 runs.
+He was a 14-time all-star and is in the Hall of Fame.

-Freddie Lynn started out with the Red Sox in the 70s, but during the 80s he was with both the California Angels and the Orioles.
+Freddie Lynn started with the Red Sox in the 70s, but during the 80s he was with both the California Angels and the Orioles.
 He was a career .283 hitter who had 306 home runs.
-Lynn was a 9 time all-star with 4 Gold Glove awards.
+Lynn was a 9-time all-star with 4 Gold Glove awards.

 1. Roger Clemens: